zimme/meteor/packages/accounts-base/Stories.md

 The callbacks registered with the (new) server-side method `addHasDataInterceptor(callback)` (or something similar) are called to determine whether a guest user has any associated data.
 If no callbacks are registered or any registered callback returns true, then the user's state is Guest with Data.
 Otherwise, the user's state is Guest without Data.

 If and only if a callback is set with the (new) server-side method `setMergeUsersHandler(callback)` (or something similar), then the Merge Account Associated with Service X action is available and the callback will be called with the two accounts to be merged when the user performs that action.
 It must return the id of whichever of those two accounts the user should be logged in to.

+## External Login Service Stories

+### Minimize confusion caused by external services

+A login service provider developer can provide support for signing up and signing in using an external service that asks the user to create on with service and prompts the user to give the app permission, in a way that allows a UI developer to minimize any end-user's confusion.

+### Support external services that "split" authentication

+A login service provider developer can provide support for signing up and signing in using an external service that does not pass control back to the initiating client and instead only allows a limited "state" object that is passed in an URL that the end-user visits (potentially with a different client) upon successful authentication.

 ## User Interface Stories